 Suboxone At Home vs. In a Medical Detox Facility

-When you’re detoxing from heroin or another opioid substance, the safest option is always medically monitored detox.
-This is a type of inpatient treatment program where you’ll have 24/7 access to trained medical professionals who can help with the withdrawal symptoms.
-Such a program is good not only for relapse prevention, but also for making sure the withdrawal is safe.
+When you’re detoxing from heroin or other opioid substance, the safest option is always medically monitored detox.
+This is a type of inpatient treatment program where you’ll have 24/7 access to trained medical professionals.
+They can help with the withdrawal symptoms and try to make the often painful process of detox more comfortable.
+This type of detox program is good not only for relapse prevention, but also for making sure the withdrawal is safe and effective.
 Detoxing at home can lead to relapse before the detox is over, along with an increased risk of potential overdose.

-If you detox at a detox center and are prescribed Suboxone, the medical staff will take care to monitor the potential adverse reactions.
-They’ll help ensure that you don’t develop dependence on the drug.
+If you detox at a detox center and are prescribed Suboxone, the medical staff will monitor you for any potential adverse reactions.
+They’ll help ensure that you don’t develop dependence on the drug by steadily lowering the dosage.
 If you do become physically dependent, they’ll also help you wean yourself off the medication and deal with potential withdrawal symptoms.

-If you absolutely must detox at home, you might receive a Suboxone prescription to help.
-When this is the case, it’s crucial that you be aware of the risks associated with taking it.
-You’re responsible for your own medical management, which means responsibly taking the medication and calling your doctor immediately if there are any problems.
+If you get approved for outpatient detox you might receive a Suboxone prescription to help with your withdrawal symptoms.
+When this is the case, it’s crucial that you be aware of the risks associated while taking it.
+Especially since you won’t have medical support as you would through a detox program.
+You’ll be the one responsible for your own medical management, which means responsibly taking the medication.
+This is key during your detox.
+Call your doctor immediately if you begin experiencing any kind of problems from the medication.

-Most people who detox at home also can’t afford to miss work.
+Most people who detox at home (outpatient detox) also can’t afford to miss work.
+That is a big deciding factor for those seeking treatment for addiction.
 If you’re going to work during the detox process, you should be aware of Suboxone’s potential effects on your driving or operation of heavy machinery.
 You shouldn’t do either of these activities until you’ve become familiar with how the medication affects you.